-A new study in Aging, Neuropsychology, and Cognition implies that early-life education may be a protective factor for people in late-adulthood at risk of memory decline.
-The findings were presented online by Georgetown University Medical Center.
+New research published in the journal Aging, Neuropsychology, and Cognition suggests that early-life education may be a protective factor for older adults at risk of memory decline.
+Georgetown University Medical Center presented their findings online.

-To acquire those findings, researchers conducted tests on 704 participants in late-adulthood, between the ages of 58 and 98.
-The research team focused on declarative memory, which involves the ability to recall minor details, like words, facts, and events.
+To obtain these results, researchers administered examinations to 704 late-adults between the ages of 58 and 98.
+The focus of the research team was on declarative memory, which involves the ability to recall words, facts, and events.

-During the tests, a series of drawings were shown to the participants to recall what they’ve seen several minutes later.
+During the tests, participants were shown a series of drawings and asked to recall them several minutes later.

-What researchers noticed was that memory decline worsened with aging.
-But in their study, the participants with higher early-life educational attainment were less likely to exhibit such decline.
-Moreover, female participants were less likely than men to encounter poor memory performance.
+The researchers observed that memory loss worsened with age.
+In contrast, participants with higher early-life educational attainment were less likely to experience this decline in their study.
+In addition, female participants were less likely to exhibit poor memory performance than male participants.

 “These findings may be important, especially considering the rapidly aging population globally.
 The results argue for further efforts to increase access to education,” Jana Reifegerste, the study’s lead author, concluded.